-However, if your native language is stated above, you may not choose your native language as a - 1) If you select either German, French, Russian, or Spanish, for the foreign language admissions component, you may substitute the written exam, with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
+However, if your native language is stated above, you may not choose your native language as a foreign language. - 1) If you select either German, French, Russian, or Spanish, for the foreign language admissions component, you may substitute the written exam, with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
 You must submit the exam results (certificates of proficiency showing test scores of one of the exams listed below) subject to admissions scoring (original Certificates of Proficiency only, no photocopies accepted) during your application period or the day of your first departmental exam (You must pass it before the exam starts.).
-You will be deemed ineligible for admission if you fail to submit a qualified foreign language Certificate of Proficiency eligible for submission, issued within two years of the date you are to take your academic exam.
-The submitted Certificates of Proficiency will be returned at the time of your interview. - German: Zertfikat Deutsch, Goethe-Zertifikat, TestDaf, TELC, etc. - French: DALF, DELF, TCF, etc. - Russian: TRKI, etc. - Spanish: DELE, Evaluación del Conocimiento de La Lengua Española (Seiken), etc.
+You will be deemed ineligible for admission if you fail to submit a foreign language Certificate of Proficiency with a passing score, issued within two years prior to the day of the departmental exam.
+The submitted Certificates of Proficiency will be returned at the time of your interview.

+• German: Zertfikat Deutsch, Goethe-Zertifikat, TestDaf, TELC, etc.

+• French: DALF, DELF, TCF, etc.

+• Russian: TRKI, etc.

+• Spanish: DELE, Evaluación del Conocimiento de La Lengua Española (Seiken), etc.

-- 2) If you select Chinese or Korean for the foreign language admissions component, you may substitute the written exam with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
+2) If you select Chinese or Korean for the foreign language admissions component, you may substitute the written exam with your respective foreign language proficiency test score converted to its CEFR equivalent listed below.
 You must submit the exam results (certificates of proficiency showing test scores of one of the exams listed below) subject to admissions scoring (original Certificates of Proficiency only, no photocopies accepted) during your application period or the day of your first departmental exam (You must pass it before the exam starts.).
-You will be deemed ineligible for admission if you fail to submit a qualified foreign language Certificate of Proficiency eligible for submission, issued within two years of the date you are to take your academic exam.
-The submitted Certificates of Proficiency will be returned at the time of your interview. - Chinese: Chinese Proficiency Test (HSK) - Korean: TOPIK II, Korean Language Proficiency Test - Scores of foreign language proficiency tests with CEFR score equivalents are converted to a score for the foreign language component of graduate school admissions based on the table below.
+You will be deemed ineligible for admission if you fail to submit a foreign language Certificate of Proficiency with a passing score, issued within two years prior to the day of the departmental exam.
+The submitted Certificates of Proficiency will be returned at the time of your interview.

+• Chinese: Chinese Proficiency Test (HSK)

+• Korean: TOPIK II, Korean Language Proficiency Test

+3) Scores of foreign language proficiency tests with CEFR score equivalents are converted to a score for the foreign language component of graduate school admissions based on the table below.